 Q. Is there a shift by consumers away from wood stoves and toward pellet stoves?

-A. Yes.
-In 1999, pellet stoves only had an 11% market share and today its closer to 40%, on average.
-However, with rural lower income families, wood stoves are still the most popular because families harvest or collect all of some of their fuel on their own, and do not have to pay for it.
+A. Yes, but it is erratic.
+Some years pellet stoves are far more popular in the marketplace than other years.
+In 1999, pellet stoves only had an 11% market share and but some years its closer to 40%, on average.
+However, with rural lower income families, wood stoves are still the most popular because families harvest or collect all of some of their fuel on their own and do not have to pay for it.
 For more.

 Q. Is there any pending federal legislation that would impact wood heating?

 A. Yes.
 The Biomass Thermal Utilization (BTU) Act of 2013 (S. 1007, H.R.
 2715).
 The Act would give a 30% tax credit for the installation of wood or pellet stoves or boilers that are 75% efficiency using higher heating value (HHV).
 This would likely include up to 25% of existing wood and pellet stoves.
 Co-sponsors: Senators King (I-ME), Collins, (R-ME), Shaheen (D-NH), Franken (D-MN), Merkley (D-OR), and Sanders (I-VT), and Representatives Michaud (D-ME2), Welch (D-VT), Gibson (NY-19), Kuster (NH-2), Nolan (MN-8), and Owens (NY-21).
 More info and analysis.